hdntc/vectorfield/README.md

 # vectorfield
 Basic vector field graphing software created for A-Level Computer Science coursework module.
 Uses SFML to display graphics.
-Includes an implementation:
+The following algorithms & structures are implemented:
 - the shunting yard algorithm to parse mathematical expressions,
 - state machines to control the program flow,
 - 4th-order Runge-Kutta integration, to solve the differential equation in question.